bishoy576/Sentiment-Analysis/README.md

  # Achieved exactly Identical results to scickit-learn's MultiNomialNB.

 The Logistic regression implementation was also loosely based on chapter 5 of the same textbook.

+I used simple bigram features for training and testing As an example, the sentence “I love this movie very much” has 5 word bi-gram features namely (‘I’, ‘love’), (‘love’, ‘this’) and so on.
+Each sentence is represented with a vector of length equal to the number of unique word bi-grams in the whole dataset with 1 at the corresponding index if the bi-gram exists and 0 otherwise.
-I used Stochastic Gradient descent for optimization and no regularization . in the `logistic_regression_from_scratch_and_SGDcalsifier` notebook I compare the results of my implementaion with SGDcLassifier.
+I used Stochastic Gradient descent for optimization and no regularization .

+in the `logistic_regression_from_scratch_and_SGDcalsifier` notebook I compare the results of my implementaion with SGDcLassifier.
 The results are nearly identical with only slight diffrences likely due to numerical precision reasons.